Agile Recruiting: Top Tips and Best Practices For Recruiters in 2020

 Talented people don’t get lost and confused in the process, especially when not matched to a specific position.
 Plus, coordination between team members also got a lot better since information flows fluidly, and members can share information about candidates who may fit in more than one role.

 By adapting to this agile model, GE continues to drive innovation and maintains its industry leader position.

 02. Deezer - Applying agile recruitment with Kanban Board

 Deezer‘s problem: Deezer did not harmonize its recruitment process between business units.
 As its team doubled after one year, many positions were opened, which resulted in too much back-and-forth communication and not good candidates’ experience.

 Deezer’s Action: The recruitment and engineering teams teamed up to change the situation.
 Their application of Kanban for HR is a part of a series of initiatives to enhance the collaboration between the HR/Recruitment team and engineering teams.

 - Step 01: Setting the goals Deezer’s team goals were assembling the right team and addressing candidates’ pain points, including creating explicit processes, measurable metrics, and better reporting.

 - Step 02: Preparation They asked for support from the HR Director to implement new initiatives.
 They also mapped a clear picture of the current recruitment process, which they would analyze to make proper changes.

-- Step 03: Applying Kanban board At the first cycle, Deezer had two 2 specific Kanban boards called Job board and Candidate board.
-The job-based board gave them an overview of the situation of all opened jobs while the candidate-based board was to track candidates through the recruitment process.
+- Step 03: Applying Kanban board At the first cycle, Deezer had 2 specific Kanban boards called the Job board and Candidate board.
+The job-based board gave them an overview of all opened jobs while the candidate-based board was to track candidates through the recruitment process.

 - Step 04: Testing and improving after each iteration After each iteration, they reflected on their setup, identified improving points, and moved to the next iteration.